 Figure 1: NatureArt plug-in within the Filter menu

-- This opens the image within the AKVIS NatureArt interface, as you can see in Figure 2.
+- Doing so opens the image within the AKVIS NatureArt interface, as you can see in Figure 2, below.

 Figure 2: AKVIS NatureArt interface